kbjiang/02_study/Probability-and-Statistics/mit6041-2013/Unit III Random Processes.md

 6. Lecture 15, problem set 7, prob 2 (f).
 It's cute how the problem
 	1. Treat the failure part separately (conditional probability) and framed it as Sums of a Random Number of Random Variables.
 	2. The sum of failure and success is the Pascal of order $m$.
+7. Final exam Fall 2009, problem 4 (f).
+8. Final exam Fall 2010, problem 2, part 4, (a), (d).
+The sum of two independent Poisson is equivalent as merging.
+9. Final exam Fall 2010, problem 2, part 7.
+Split $[0,1]$ into $\lambda_A$ intervals.